Vikingeets/advancedtouch/README.md

 "use conditionals" instructs the solver to try actions that require a condition (i.e. Intensive Synthesis, Precise Touch, and Tricks of the Trade) in generated rotations.
 It might come up with something clever with conditions, it might not.

+"selection pressure" adjusts how quickly the solver will settle on a solution.
+A higher value will narrow on one quicker, but may miss a more optimal one.
+It must be greater than 1.0, and less than or equal to the default of 2.0.

 # Examples
 `advancedtouch single -j crp -f examples/9crp50cul.json -r examples/ashlumberrecipe.json -s examples/ashlumbersequence.json`